simlf/TimeManager/doc/Kube.md

 ### 4. Configuring Traefik with Helm

 [Helm](https://helm.sh/) is a package manager for Kubernetes that simplifies the deployment and management of applications.
-To configure Traefik using Helm:

-- Install Helm on your Kubernetes cluster.
-- Add the Traefik Helm repository: `helm repo add traefik https://helm.traefik.io/traefik`
-- Install Traefik with your desired configuration: `helm install traefik traefik/traefik -f traefik-values.yaml`
+To configure Traefik using Helm.
+Traefik is a modern reverse proxy and load balancer that integrates with Kubernetes seamlessly.
+To easily configure Traefik using Helm, refer to the [Traefik Helm Chart documentation](https://doc.traefik.io/traefik/getting-started/install-traefik/#use-the-helm-chart).

 ### 5. Deploying the Site

 To access your deployed site, you need to update your hosts file.
 Run the following commands:

-Linux:
+Linux or Mac:
 ```bash

 echo '188.166.139.113 pop.time-manager-batman.com' | sudo tee -a /etc/hosts